-40. The present case concerns an intensive pig-fattening farm the slurry residues from which are taken to fields situated some distance away and then applied to the land.
-According to the court files the slurry is applied to the land on a regular basis every two weeks, apparently simply according to its accumulation on the farm and irrespective of phases of growth or time of year.
-It has not been definitely established whether the fields concerned are cultivated at all and whether the spreading of fertiliser is therefore necessary at all, or at least during certain periods.
+40. The present case concerns an intensive

+38. However, if slurry is applied to an extent over and above that required for the use of fertiliser according to good farming practice or if it should be applied to a field that has no fore necessary at all, or at least during certain periods.
 Indeed, it has not been denied by the Spanish Government that the fields concerned do at least sometimes lie fallow.
 In any event, the Spanish Government has not produced any evidence from which it could be concluded that the pig farm obtains or intends to obtain any yield from the fields.
 The reuse of the slurry as fertiliser is therefore not obvious and definitely not a certainty.